-- 1. Documentation or evidence showing student pre/post content knowledge before and after a course. - 2.
-Reflection by the candidate on the implementation of professional development plans for improvement of the candidate's teaching skills to enhance student performance. - 3.
-The presentation of data reflecting student performance on exit exams. - 4.
-Evidence of significant contribution to program review leading to enhanced student learning and program improvement. - 5.
-Evidence of significant contribution to accreditation review leading to enhanced student learning and program improvement. - 6.
-Documentation reflecting course audits conducted by the candidate and/or colleagues. - 7.
-Distinguished teaching awards or other recognition. - 8.
-Grants that have been obtained by the faculty member to enhance teaching skills. - 9.
-Invitations from other educational institutions or agencies to demonstrate effective teaching. - 10.
-Demonstration of skill in instructional design through incorporation of current research and technology to enhance teaching effectiveness. - 11.
-Mentoring and promoting student research.
+- 1. Documentation or evidence showing student pre/post content knowledge before and after a course. - 2. \Reflection by the candidate on the implementation of professional development plans for improvement of the candidate's teaching skills to enhance student performance. - \Statement by the candidate on how course modification(s) due to self-reflection, peer feedback or student feedback has been implemented and evaluated for impact. - 4.
+The presentation of data reflecting student performance on exit exams. - 5.
+Evidence of significant contribution to program review leading to enhanced student learning and program improvement. - 6.
+Implementation and evaluation of the engaging and impactful student activities/exercises to enhance learning outcomes. - 7.
+Evidence of significant contribution to accreditation review leading to enhanced student learning and program improvement. - 8.
+Documentation reflecting course audits conducted by the candidate and/or colleagues. - 9.
+Distinguished teaching awards or other recognition. - 10.
+Grants that have been obtained by the faculty member to enhance teaching skills. - 11.
+Invitations from other educational institutions or agencies to demonstrate effective teaching. - 12.
+Demonstration of skill in instructional design through incorporation of current research and technology to enhance teaching effectiveness. - 13.
+Mentoring and promoting student research. - 14.\A copy of the syllabus from each course taught since last promotion.
+Unless there has been significant changes in the syllabus between semesters, faculty only need to submit one syllabus per class despite teaching it multiple semesters or times.